SATHYA SAI BABA, KINDNESS AND THANKFULNESS

 [Note that the 'Me' in the above is always with a big 'M', as per usual!
 As in 'Me and Mine'!]

-Can anyone be sure that Sathya Sai Baba's words about his kindness are not rather empty - for once again he advises what can often prove a form of deception, "You cannot always oblige, but you can always speak obligingly".
+Can anyone be sure that Sathya Sai Baba's words about his kindness were not rather empty - for once again he advised what can often prove a form of deception, "You cannot always oblige, but you can always speak obligingly".
 This quite simply also means to pretend that one is obliging when one is not!
-He claims nonetheless of his critics that he will always "look on them with kindness" [not that his critics any longer actually care one bit what he thinks of them].
-At the same time, Sathya Sai Baba clearly takes pleasure in pointing out how much his critics will suffer, in this instance for example, by saying "Hurting someone who has helped you will result in losing your eyesight".
-Not only is this a sheer non-factual absurdity, but the context makes it clear that he is implying that critics are hurting him, even though he later says, "none of it will reach me".
-But much of it did get to him most certainly, rousing him into making awful threats against his detractors in his angry, infamous Christmas Day Discourse of 2000.
+He claimed nonetheless of his critics that he will always "look on them with kindness" [not that his critics any longer actually cared one bit what he thought of them].
+At the same time, he clearly took pleasure in pointing out how much his critics will suffer, saying they were without any spark of divinity and that they will have to suffer through many reincarnations.
+One of his spurious warnings, obviously directed at any critics of himself, is "Hurting someone who has helped you will result in losing your eyesight".
+Not only is this a sheer non-factual absurdity, but the context made it clear that he was implying that critics were actually hurting him, even though he later said, "none of it will reach me".
+But much of it did get to him most certainly, rousing him into making awful threats against his critics in his angry, infamous Christmas Day Discourse of 2000.
 He called his accusers Judases and demons!
-(Sathya Sai Baba believes in demons, as well as literally in 14-feet high men like Rama, as he told Hislop!)
+(Sathya Sai Baba believes in demons, as well as literally in 14-feet high men like Rama, as he told his deluded US acolyte, Dr. John Hislop!)
 Such unforgiving talk from this self-promoting 'God the Father' on the birthday of the all-forgiving Jesus Christ!
 Was this conscious insult to Christians or mere ignorance of their creed?
 Forgiveness is not a concept that finds much expression, if any, in the traditional Indian spiritual value system as far as I can discover.
 We see how Krishna was for war and blood at Kurukshetra.

 Incidentally, I do not set out simply to 'ridicule' Sathya Sai Baba - unless that be pointing out what is already ridiculous of itself - though I am certainly criticising him.
-I am truly only pointing out his self-contradictions, and many discrepancies between his words his actions and his actual observable behaviour.
-The fact is, Sathya Sai Baba talks so exaggeratedly and acts so otherwise in so many things, that he comes across as ridiculous (to those who are not totally indoctrinated with his excuses and deceptions about everything wrong he does and says).
-I also comment critically on all the secrecy and cover-up surrounding much of what he does, and the consequences it all has or can have for truth, good people and social justice.
+I am truly only pointing out his self-contradictions, the many discrepancies between his words his actions and his actual observable and widely reported behaviour.
+The fact is, Sathya Sai Baba talked so exaggeratedly and acted so otherwise in so many things, that he came across as ridiculous (to those who are not totally indoctrinated with his excuses and deceptions about everything wrong he did or said).
+Rather than follow the totally impracticble 'see only good, hear only good, speak only goodl' I comment critically on all the secrecy and cover-up surrounding much of what he does, and the consequences it all has or can have for truth, good people and social justice.
 If my deepest conscience did not demand of me to do this difficult service, I would be only to happy to desist.
-Moreover, I exert considerable efforts to write nothing that is untruthful or unconsidered about Sai Baba, and I would willingly swear it before God, should there actually despite all be one (i.e. certainly not Sathya Sai Baba).
+Moreover, I exert considerable constant effort to write nothing that is untruthful or unconsidered about Sai Baba.

 GRATITUDE FOR WHAT AND TO WHOM?